manifest-network/yaci/README.md

 - Docker & Docker Compose (optional)
 - CosmosSDK >= 0.50 (chain to index)

+> [IMPORTANT!]
+> When indexing an existing blockchain with pruning enabled, start the indexer from a recent block height that has not been pruned.

 ## Features

 - Ability to extract block and transaction chain data to PostgreSQL.